sharon846/StudentsPortal/README.md

 :information_source: You may edit any configuration you want there.
 :information_source: The editor will be able to access the file manager, only to the site directory (where the materials drive is located).
 Admin has access to the entire website, including the admin's panel.

-4. Upload the site your website (to the directory defined at step 2.1).

-6. In your database admin (i.e. phpmyadmin) Import an empty database with the required tables (template is under database folder, make sure to not upload it to your site).

 ### Change Log